ClintonMorrison/server-down-sms-alerts/README.md

 # server-down-sms-alerts
-This is a very basic golang application which can monitor one or more servers.
+This is a simple golang application which can monitor one or more servers.
 It periodically requests URLs and logs when requests fail.

 If multiple requests fail it sends an SMS message with Twilio.